jackdesert/dailydancer/README.md

 Backlog:

-  * Make it so you can select text AND so it's easy to minimize things.
   * Make a /jack page that tells about the author, and link to it instead of giving a mailto
   * Make a support page and put the link to it at the bottom (with a big arrow for BACK)
   * Make an about page and put the link to it in the footer (with a big arrow for BACK)